FranktheTank123/supreme/README.md

 ## 1-click shop

-- follow `config.info_template.py` to create `config.info.py`.
+- follow `config.info_template.yaml` to create `config.info.yaml`.
-- for testing: `python -i main.py test`
+- for testing: `python main.py --test`
-- for real: `python -i main.py`, make sure run at least 1min before the drop, so that you can handle `reCAPTCHA` yourself
+- for real: `python main.py`, make sure run at least 1min before the drop, so that you can handle `reCAPTCHA` yourself

 ## parallel runs